 6. They Ignore Others Because Of You

 No matter how busy someone gets in life, they will always take time from their schedule to talk to or meet their loved ones.
-However, it is a different ball game altogether with an obsessive partner.
+However, it is a different ball game altogether with an obsessive partner, where it manifests as intense devotion.

-Obsessive lovers will ignore their family and friends for you.
-They will find it difficult to maintain other relationships due to their obsession.
+Obsessive lovers ignore their family and friends and show an emotional fixation with you.
+They find it difficult to maintain other relationships due to their obsessive preoccupation.
 Even if they are with their family or friends, they will constantly keep a check on you.
-They might even object when you choose to be with your loved ones over them.
+They might even object when you choose to be with anyone, even your loved ones and family, over them, making you feel uneasy with the compulsion.

 7. They Will Rush In A Relationship